mason-san/JobLeveling/readme.md

 # 🤖 JobLevelling — AI-Powered Resume Matcher & Explainer

+> ⚠️ Looking for the student-facing version of Resumaid?
+> Check out the [`b2c-mvp`](https://github.com/mason-san/JobLeveling/tree/b2c-mvp) branch for our OpenAI-powered resume matcher for job seekers.

 **“Smarter hiring.
 Stronger resumes.
 Now with reasons.”**

 Job Leveling is a local-first, privacy-friendly resume screening app that ranks resumes against job descriptions using **semantic similarity** — then explains **why** each resume scored the way it did.